Sign In

 Skip to content

-Why Physical Activity is Important?
+Why is Physical Activity Important?

-Physically active children tend to grow up to be physically active adults.
-A lifetime of physical activity can lead to better health.
-Parents can help their children be more physically active by making activity an important part of family life.
-Limit television and computer time.
-Make it a priority to spend time with your child by going outside, walking, sledding, playing catch, building a snowman, biking, swimming, playing at the park, and even doing chores together.
-Children learn from their parents the joy and fun of physical activity by doing it together.
+Parents and caregivers can help children be more physically active by making activity part of their daily life.
+Parents can spend time with their children by going outside, walking, sledding, playing catch, building a snowman, biking, swimming, playing at the park, and even doing chores together.
+Children learn from their parents the joy and fun of physical activity by being active together.

 • Helps reduce the chances of developing obesity.